 New applications coupled with the growth of Internet users are driving the need for increased bandwidth.
-The 10GbE structured copper cabling system just addresses this demand, which allows the use of the existing equipment and adds the latest communication technologies, contributing to scale the networks to 10 Gigabit speeds and leverage the investment in installed copper cabling infrastructure.
+The 10GbE structured copper cabling system just addresses this demand.
 For 10GBASE-T data transmission, both shielded twisted pair (STP) and unshielded twisted pair (UTP) copper cabling systems are applicable.
-This guidance may inspire you about how to choose UTP vs STP Ethernet cables for the 10GBASE-T network.
+This guidance may give you a general idea on the difference between UTP and STP cables.
+Based on the understanding, you can then make your best choice for the 10GBASE-T network.

 10GBASE-T provides a high-speed networking solution for horizontal copper applications and high-performance networking in the following areas: